RogerSelwyn/O365-HomeAssistant/README.md

 # Office 365 Integration for Home Assistant

-*This is a fork of the original integration by @PTST which has now been archived.
-Primarily this is to enable it to still run on Home Assistant for my own usage, but I have also added a Logo and link to this github for the HACS required wheel in the core brand and wheel repositories.*
+*This is a fork of the original integration by @PTST which has now been archived.*

 This integration enables
 1. Getting and creating calendar events from O365.